HERE ARE SOME BASICS

 - a daily or other periodic limit on transactions

-Some reasons we may have for changing these terms are to:
+Some reasons we may have for changing your Volt Save terms are to:

-- ensure we comply with the law or codes of practice or the way in which they are interpreted or applied
+- manage our risk profile or ensure we comply with the law or codes of practice or the way in which they are interpreted or applied

 - make new services available on your Volt Save